Kyle Lewis Player Props: Diamondbacks vs. Dodgers

 - Lewis hit .143 with three home runs and five walks.

-- Lewis had a hit in seven of 18 games last year, with multiple hits once.
+- Lewis had a hit in seven games last year (out of 18 games played, 38.9%), including one multi-hit game.

 - Lewis drove in a run in four of 18 games last season (22.2%), including one game with multiple RBIs.